-From Roman times to the 17th century reputation mattered hugely to a relatively small number of people.
+From Roman times to the 17th century, reputation mattered hugely to a relatively small number of people.
 For this narrow class it could define your ability to make a living or forge a marriage or career.
 Insults to reputations were settled by duels fought to restore honour.
-If you were slighted in the tearoom in Bath by a failure to be acknowledged, word would spread within a tiny segment of society and it would matter to this tiny group a great deal.
-It might affect your ability to make a good marriage.
-By the 1760s, the many social rituals, the obsessive marking, recording, announcing and, indeed, painting, of the significant rites of passage of life – births, engagements, marriages, deaths – began to broaden the numbers and classes of people for whom reputation mattered in the public sense of defining your place in the world.
+By the 1760s, the many social rituals, the obsessive marking, recording, announcing and, indeed, painting of the significant rites of passage of life – births, engagements, marriages, deaths – began to broaden the numbers and classes of people for whom reputation mattered in the public sense of defining your place in the world.

-The meaning of reputation was transformed in the age of total war by the advent of the mass media and the re-ordering of what mattered.
-It is almost impossible to overstate the significance of the First World War for the dismantling of individual and collective identities.
-The impact of the technology of communication in these years, mass circulation newspapers, radio, cinema, newsreels and the creation of professions designed to use these mechanisms for selling and promoting or for attacking and destroying.
-While for the narrow band of society that cared, social status and position still mattered and was still carefully recorded, reputation was redefined by what you did, what you contributed in war and peace, and it could be made much more easily from much rougher materials.
-A good reputation became solidly middle class, as the United Kingdom became a solidly middle-class culture.
+A good reputation became a solidly middle class concern, as the United Kingdom became a solidly middle-class culture.
 The reputation that mattered was one of appearance, decency and playing the game correctly.
-It was almost as if, as much of Europe and Russia degenerated in totalitarian nightmares of racial and class-based states that killed many millions, the British clung to an idea of themselves as distinctive.
-The reputation of the decent Brit was offered as a counterpoint to the goose stepping and gulag.
-But it was a broad-based sense of what it meant to have a good reputation, the trade unionist had as much call on decency as the bank manager.
+But there was a broad-based sense of what it meant to have a good reputation, with the trade unionist having as much call on decency as the bank manager.
 The tabloid press and rapidly expanding magazine sector allowed some management of your place in this reputational world and the quality of newspapers and BBC news allowed for a certain degree of benchmarking against which exaggerated claims to virtue could be debunked.